-The pursuit of hopefulness in entertainment mediaSeptember 23rd, 2013 in Psychology & Psychiatry /
+The pursuit of hopefulness in entertainment mediaSeptember 23, 2013 in Medicine & Health / Psychology & Psychiatry

 Has a movie or TV show ever left you feeling happy or uplifted about your own life?
 Entertainment media provides a wealth of emotionally evocative content, but relatively little attention has been paid to the subject of media creating positive emotions, and specifically, hope.
 In a recent study entitled "The Pursuit of Hopefulness: Operationalizing Hope in Entertainment Media Narrative," published in Routledge Journal's Media Psychology, author Abby Prestin researches the effects of hope and underdog characters in entertainment media.

 Feelings of hope are associated with benefits for psychological and physical wellbeing, and efforts to increase or sustain hopeful feelings are increasingly incorporated into wellness interventions.
 Positive emotions have also emerged as important predictors of social, physical, psychological, and even financial wellbeing.
 Hope can be a coping resource during hardship, or can be an achievement-oriented emotion that predicts academic performance in a classroom.
 Recent research points to media as uplifting and elevating affective viewing responses, and could be a powerful means of generating hope.

 "I felt that there was a bias in the existing literature, with the bulk of the research focusing on negative effects of entertainment media," says Prestin.
 "When you look out into the world, it's not difficult to find real life stories of people surviving situations where the odds aren't in their favor.
 Do these stories actually have an effect on the audience, and if so, what?"